Eianei/game-save-sync/README.md

 ## Procedure:

-The way the set-up was made was by simply creating a set of directories in the Syncthing main folder (Game Saves), and selecting them in emulator's settings as the default data directory.
+The way the setup was made was by simply creating a set of directories in the Syncthing main folder (Game Saves), and selecting them in emulator's settings as the default data directory.
 Quick and simple.

 However, some emulators have a "complicated" save procedure or make it harder to change emulator's path settings.
 Therefore, more complicated set up for specific emulators or symlinks come into play.
 Each emulator will have a .md file in the repository explaining its peculiarities and why it was made the way it was made.